Vagr9K/Blog/content/posts/tmux-tips/index.md

 ### Mouse support

-You mostly shouldn't be using your mouse if you want to be *extra* productive, but sometimes scrolling with mouse is nice.
+You mostly shouldn't be using your mouse if you want to be *extra* productive, but sometimes using mouse wheel is nice.

 ```sh
 # Mouse support